Easy Handmade Gifts for a Group: DIY Personalized Popcorn Tins

 Make This Classic Board Game

 Encourage the kids on your gift list to step away from tech devices and reconnect with friends and family by instead sitting down at a board game.
 A classic, like this rustic-inspired tic-tac-toe board, is fun for all ages, and is easy for the gifter to create using cut wood slices and a live-edge board from the craft store.
-Get crafting with our step-by-step instructions.

 Don't Forget Your Furry Friend

 If your kitty goes gonzo for catnip (half of all cats do), treat them with a small, handmade toy to hold their stash.
 Scientists agree that smelling, rather than eating, catnip garners the biggest response but they still aren't sure what neurological reaction catnip triggers for sensitive cats.
 It's thought that it stimulates receptors in their brains that makes them feel initially energetic, playful and happy, then mellow and relaxed.
-Stitch up your own with our step-by-step instructions.

 Easily Craft a Pretty Trinket Box

 Turn inexpensive fence-post caps, from the hardware store, into a pretty jewelry or gift box.
 By itself, the box makes a thoughtful birthday, Mother's Day or holiday gift.
 Fill it with sweet treats or a small trinket for a handmade gift they won't soon forget.
-Make your own with our step-by-step instructions.

 Custom Smart Phone or Tablet Covers